4 min read

 You should take steps to protect yourself.
 They're not hard.
 Don't give a new VA the keys to the kingdom.

 I've seen hundreds of thousands of employers hire VAs from the Philippines.
+Yes, people in your industry.
+HIPPA laws, SCC regulations, industries with sensitive client information.
+Yes, people in your industry are hiring VA's to work in their business.
 I've seen very few cases of theft, and almost every one of them was because an employer tried to get someone to do work and then not pay them for the work.

 Salaries range from $400 - $2000/month for full-time work.